rtsao/css-in-js-perf-tests/README.md

 Fastest is: fela,styletron
 ```

-The third test overloads on class names, so it adds `n (ITERATIONS)` amount of different class names with the same styles.
+The third test overloads on classes, so it adds `n (ITERATIONS)` amount of different class names with the same styles.
 This test is interesting to see which library actually merges these styles when they're identical.

 ```
 Running classes overload test.